jibsen/brieflz/README.md

 comments.
 A configuration file is included, so you can simply run `doxygen` to generate documentation in HTML format.

+If you wish to compile BriefLZ on 16-bit systems, make sure to adjust the constants `BLZ_WORKMEM_SIZE` and `BLOCK_SIZE`.

 [doxygen]: http://www.doxygen.org/